 - Misrepresentations – including providing false details about an employee’s rights, including their right to partake in industrial activity or be a member of a union; and

 - Undue influence or pressure – including significant pressure associated with creating an arrangement that does not comply with the National Employment Standards or applicable award.

 6. What Types of General Protection Applications Exist?

-The Fair Work Ombudsman accepts applications that are based on disputes or dismissals.
+The Fair Work Commission accepts applications that are based on disputes or dismissals.
 Dispute applications are relevant when an employee is still working within an organisation or was a potential employee that has not been provided with the job.
 A dispute application can nevertheless claim that a contravention of the general protections has occurred.
 A dismissal application is relevant for employees that have been dismissed.
 The employees need to believe that the dismissal was a breach of the general protections and must lodge their application within 21 days of dismissal.

 7. What are the Effects of General Protections on Unfair Dismissal?

 If an employer has contravened a general protection, an employee will not have to satisfy the minimum employment period otherwise required for other unfair dismissal claims.
 The minimum employment period is usually six months or twelve months if an employer is a small business.
 Employers must know this when terminating employees.

 It is important to keep general protections in mind and understand the obligations of an employer to comply with them or otherwise possible penalties in legal action.
 If you have any questions, get in touch with our employment lawyers on 1300 544 755.